How To Separate Magnets

 Some magnets are very difficult and dangerous to separate.
 In order to separate magnets with a very strong pull strength, users often make non-magnetic aides to wedge and pry stuck magnets apart.
 Wooden jigs or wedges are the most common and useful tool.
 They are easily made and customized to the exact size needed.
 In most cases, separating magnets with a wedge takes two people.
 It’s the safest way to ensure the magnets don’t jump back at each other.

-When separating magnets of any size, take care to avoid pinching, smashing or crushing fingers.
+When separating magnets of any size, take care to avoid pinching, smashing, or crushing fingers.
 We recommend wearing gloves and safety glasses.
 Magnets are brittle and chip easily.
-If they accidentally snap together, it is common for them chip or even shatter.
+If they accidentally snap together, it is common for them to chip or even shatter.
 Of course, once separated, store separately.

 Do you have a tip on how to separate magnets?
 Share it with us in the comments below and help someone out of a sticky situation!